thewca/wca-regulations/wca-regulations.md

     - 5b2) Any repair to a puzzle must not give the competitor an advantage in solving the puzzle.
 Penalty: disqualification of the attempt (DNF).
     - 5b3) Permitted repairs:
         - 5b3a) If any parts have fallen out or moved out of place, the competitor may place them back.
-        - 5b3b) If a competitor repairs the puzzle but finds that the puzzle is unsolvable later during the solve, they may disassemble and reassemble a maximum of 4 pieces to make the puzzle solvable.
+        - 5b3b) If the competitor repairs the puzzle but finds that the puzzle is unsolvable later during the solve, they may disassemble and reassemble a maximum of 4 pieces to make the puzzle solvable.
         - 5b3c) If the puzzle is unsolvable, and can be made solvable by rotating a single corner piece, the competitor may correct the corner piece by twisting it in place without disassembling the puzzle.
     - 5b4) During a blindfolded phase (see [Regulation B4](regulations:regulation:b4)), all repairs must be performed blindfolded.
 Penalty: disqualification of the attempt (DNF).
     - 5b5) If some parts of the puzzle are physically detached or not fully placed at the end of the solve, the following regulations apply: